Skip to main content

 The regulations implement enhanced cooperation in the creation of unitary patent protection.
 All EU countries participate in this enhanced cooperation except for Spain and Croatia.
 In 2015, Italy joined the enhanced cooperation on unitary patent protection, which includes 25 EU countries as of May 2023.

 Following the adoption of the 2 Regulations in 2012, the contracting countries, except for Poland but with the addition of Italy, proceeded with the signature of the Agreement on a Unified Patent Court (UPCA).
-As of May 2023, 17 EU countries have ratified the UPCA, and all legal requirements are met for that agreement – and indeed for the whole unitary patent system – to enter into force/operation on 1 June 2023.
-The unified jurisdiction deals with disputes relating to classical European and unitary patents, for which it has exclusive jurisdiction in these countries.
+As of May 2023, 17 EU countries had ratified the UPCA, and all legal requirements were met for that agreement – and indeed for the whole unitary patent system – to enter into force/operation on 1 June 2023.
+Since then, on 1 September 2024, Romania became the 18th EU country participating in that system.
+With jurisdiction for these countries, the new court deals with disputes relating to all European patents, with or without unitary effect.